 Kalapokhri actually is a regional (Nepali) word, that literally translates to “black lake” or “dark lake”.
 It’s rather unusual for natural Lake to exist at such a high elevation.
 Besides, the Lake conveys the impact of possessing black colored water.
 However, it’s not the actual color of the water.
 Neither it’s caused by pollution.
 The entire Lake is litter free.
 The black muddy base and the depth of the lake gives the impression of black.
 Hence, the spectators often accept the delusion of declaring the color of the water as black.

 The exotic Lake that intrigues every sight is also religiously important.
 It is considered sacred by the locals.
 Hence it is worshipped by the Hindu and the Buddhist devotees.
 If you’re fascinated by the myths and legends, there are many folklores about Kalpokhri Lake.
 The native inhabitants believe the Lake to be the dwelling place of the fierce black snake or the ‘kaalnaag’.

-The Last En Route For The Trekking Adventure To Sandakphu
+The Lake En Route For The Trekking Adventure To Sandakphu

 Due to the availability of water throughout the year, a tiny village settlement has emerged nearby to the place.
 The place serves as the major stopping point for the trekkers.
 The tiny settlement has a good number of private huts for those who are seeking a restful stay for the night.
 The Kalpokhri Lake and the tiny village is based within the famous Singalila National Park under Darjeeling district.